Registration Closed

-Taught by the IIHS Urban Informatics Lab, Exploring and Interpreting Quantitative Data in the Urban focusses on building basic data exploration and interpretation skills to prepare the participants to use quantitative information in their work in a meaningful way.
+Taught by the IIHS Urban Informatics Lab, Exploring and Interpreting Quantitative Data in the Urban focusses on building basic data exploration and interpretation skills to prepare participants to use quantitative information in their work, in a meaningful way.
 The methods are demonstrated with example problems largely drawn from urban research and practice.
 Basic familiarity with Microsoft Excel (or other similar tools) will be useful to have.
 No prior experience with quantitative data analysis or statistics is assumed.
 The course is delivered online, through a mix of lectures, live demonstrations, quizzes and practice sessions in small groups.

-Who this is for:
+Who this is for

 • Young researchers working in academia or in the social sector